Real people. Real life. Real God.

 What About My Kids?

 Our goals for your children are safety, fun, and learning.
 We have great kid programs starting with a special class for ages 3 to 5!
-When you arrive at the front door, you will be directed down the three steps directly in front of you to register your children.
+When you arrive at the front door, you will be directed down the three steps directly in front of you.
+You will then be greeted by their Sunday School teacher at the classroom door.
 For elementary age kids, we have kids church that meets during the service as well.